CON Undergraduate Program Handbook

 In general, the following expectations and guidelines apply:

-2. Clinical uniforms are appropriate for most clinical settings.
+- Clinical uniforms are appropriate for most clinical settings.
 Colors may vary by campus.
-A white lab coat with the MSU MRJCON logo patch worn on the left sleeve is appropriate for some settings or while gathering patient care prep data.
-Students may wear a white shirt under the scrub
+Students follow the dress codes of the specific agencies with which they are assigned.
+In some cases, this may require business casual clothing and/ or a white lab coat.
+The MSU MRJCON logo patch is worn on the left sleeve of the assigned uniform.
+Students may wear a white shirt under the scrub tops.

 Effective Communication